Spring Into Clean Using Vinegar! Get rid of the chemical cleaners and use vinegar in your kitchen for more than just salad dressing!

 Once the cooking is done and all the delicious smells linger, who wants to spray a chemical laden cleaner around?
 Yes, vinegar smells but it is totally natural and dissipates quickly.
 The BEST news is, vinegar won't harm anyone if it accidentally gets sprayed onto that tomato that's sitting on the counter top.

 This post contains affiliate links, which means we may make a commission at no extra cost to you should you click on the link and make a purchase.
 As an Amazon Associate we earn from qualifying purchases.

 A couple of years ago a friend was getting rid of some books and I picked up a book called, "Vinegar: Over 400 Various, Versatile & Very Good Uses You've Probably Never Thought of" by Vicki Lansky.
 And let me tell you, there are some surprises in that little book!
 We all know that vinegar and baking soda can be used for cleaning, (Vicki Lansky also wrote a book called "Baking Soda: Over 500 Fabulous, Fun & Frugal Uses You've Probably Never Thought of") but these little gems show many, many ideas for using these always available and inexpensive pantry products.

-Dishwasher: Put one cup of vinegar into the empty dishwasher and run it through a cycle.
+- Dishwasher: Put one to two cups of vinegar into a plastic container and set on the top rack of the empty dishwasher, then run it through a cycle.
 Do this once a month to get rid of soap build-up and make it smell fresh and clean.
 You can also add a 1/2 cup of vinegar to your dishwasher with your glassware to get your glasses sparkling clean and clear again.
 (This will not work if your glasses are etched from the minerals in the water.)

 So get cleaning my friends!